 Prior to being issued and receiving a Certificate, subscribers are solely responsible for any misrepresentations they make to third parties and for all transactions that use Subscriber's Private Key, regardless of whether such use was authorized.
-Subscribers are required to notify DigiCert and any applicable RA if a change occurs that could affect the status of the certificate.
-Subscribers represent to DigiCert, Application Software Vendors, and Relying Parties that, for each certificate, the Subscriber will:
+Subscribers are required to notify DigiCert and any applicable RA if a change occurs that could affect the status of the Certificate.
+Subscribers represent to DigiCert, Application Software Vendors, and Relying Parties that, for each Certificate, the Subscriber will:

 - 1. Securely generate its Private Keys and protect its Private Keys from compromise, - 2.
 Provide accurate and complete information when communicating with DigiCert, - 3.
-Confirm the accuracy of the certificate data prior to using the certificate, - 4.
-Promptly cease using a certificate and notify DigiCert if (i) any information that was submitted to DigiCert or is included in a certificate changes or becomes misleading or (ii) there is any actual or suspected misuse or compromise of the Private Key associated with the certificate, - 5.
-Ensure that individuals using certificates on behalf of an organization have received security training appropriate to the certificate, - 6.
-Use the certificate only for authorized and legal purposes, consistent with the certificate purpose, this CPS, any applicable CP, and the relevant Subscriber Agreement, including only installing SSL certificates on servers accessible at the domain listed in the certificate and not using code signing certificates to sign malicious code or any code that is downloaded without a user's consent, and - 7.
-Promptly cease using the certificate and related Private Key after the certificate's expiration.
+Confirm the accuracy of the certificate data prior to using the Certificate, - 4.
+Promptly (i) request revocation of a Certificate, cease using it and its associated Private Key, and notify DigiCert if there is any actual or suspected misuse or compromise of the Private Key associated with the Public Key included in the certificate, and (ii) request revocation of the Certificate, and cease using it, if any information in the Certificate is or becomes incorrect or inaccurate, - 5.
+Ensure that individuals using Certificates on behalf of an organization have received security training appropriate to the Certificate, - 6.
+Use the Certificate only for authorized and legal purposes, consistent with the certificate purpose, this CPS, any applicable CP, and the relevant Subscriber Agreement, including only installing SSL Certificates on servers accessible at the domain listed in the Certificate and not using code signing Certificates to sign malicious code or any code that is downloaded without a user's consent, and - 7.
+Promptly cease using the Certificate and related Private Key after the Certificate's expiration.